The Wreck of the Hardeep

 The Hardeep (Suddhadib) Wreck is one of the most exciting wreck dives in Pattaya due to the vessels’ history and the duration it has spent on the seabed.

 The wreck can be quite challenging at times due to the strong currents in the area but If your trip is planned to coincide with a high slack tide it can turn out to be a really awesome dive.

 History of the Hardeep (Suddhadib)

-The steam ship Suddhadib was built around 1918 in the Hong Kong ship yard and on completion she set sail for the Kingdom of Siam.
-The ship was named after the kings favourite daughter, Princess Suddhadib who attended the ships blessing ceremony.
+The steamship Suddhadib was built around 1918 in the Hong Kong shipyard and on completion, she set sail for the Kingdom of Siam.
+The ship was named after the kings’ favorite daughter, Princess Suddhadib who attended the ships blessing ceremony.

 The Vessel has been lying on its side ever since at around 25 meters depth.
-Now some 75 years later the Iron Steam ship which is now known as The Hardeep has become encrusted with coral and is a home to an abundance of marine life.
+Now some 75 years later the Iron Steamship which is now known as The Hardeep has become encrusted with coral and is home to an abundance of marine life.

 Inside The Hardeep Wreck, you will find massive open overhangs perfect for a wreck penetration dive.
 Although normally reserved for divers with a Wreck Specialty Certification there are some parts of the wreck you can simply swim straight through.
 Because of its large open cargo holds the penetration points are actually very easy which makes it great for wreck training dives or a fun diving experience for advanced divers.